Vanilagy/webm-muxer/README.md

     muxer.finalize();
     let { buffer } = muxer.target;
     ```
-- `StreamTarget`: This target defines callbacks that will get called whenever there is new data available  - this is useful if
+- `StreamTarget`: This target defines callbacks that will get called whenever there is new data available  - this is
-    you want to stream the data, e.g. pipe it somewhere else.
+    useful if you want to stream the data, e.g. pipe it somewhere else.
 The constructor has the following signature:

     ```ts
     constructor(
         onData: (data: Uint8Array, position: number) => void, onDone?: () => void,
-        options?: { chunked?: true }
+        options?: { chunked?: true, chunkSize?: number }
     );
     ```

-    The `position` parameter specifies the offset in bytes at which the data should be written.
-When using
+    The `position` argument specifies the offset in bytes at which the data has to be written.
+Since the data written by
+    the muxer is not entirely sequential, **make sure to respect this argument**.

-    `chunked: true` in the options, data created by the muxer will first be accumulated and only written out once it has
+    When using `chunked: true` in the options, data created by the muxer will first be accumulated and only written out
-    reached sufficient size (~16 MB).
-This is useful for reducing the total amount of writes, at the cost of latency.
+    once it has reached sufficient size.
+This is useful for reducing the total amount of writes, at the cost of
+    latency.
+It using a default chunk size of 16 MiB, which can be overridden by manually setting `chunkSize` to the
+    desired byte length.

     If you want to use this target for *live-streaming*, make sure to also set `streaming: true` in the muxer options.
-    This will ensure that data is written monotonically and already-written data is never "patched" - necessary for
+    This will ensure that data is written monotonically (sequentially) and already-written data is never "patched" -
-    live-streaming, but not recommended for muxing files for later viewing.
+    necessary for live-streaming, but not recommended for muxing files for later viewing.

     ```js
     import { Muxer, StreamTarget } from 'webm-muxer';